ccampbell04/trainTimetable/README.md

-# Getting Started with Create React App
+# TrainTimeTable

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-*Planned migration to NextJS due to react-scripts vulnerabilities*
+* Planned migration to NextJS due to react-scripts vulnerabilities

-## App details

 This app makes use of the [Rail Data Marketplace - Live Departure Board](https://raildata.org.uk/dashboard/dataProduct/P-9a01dd96-7211-4912-bcbb-c1b5d2e35609/overview).
-This allows the app to recieve the next 10 departures from both Glasgow Central, and Glasgow Queen Street, the two main Glasgow commuter stations.
+This allows the app to receive the next 10 departures from both Glasgow Central and Glasgow Queen Street, the two main Glasgow commuter stations.

+It states:
+- The departure time
-It is states the departure time, if the train is late, which platform it is departing from, and for the two soonest departures, all of the subsequent stops
+- If the train is late
+- Which platform it is departing from
+- For the two soonest departures, all of the subsequent stops

 ![Alt text](<README_assets/trainTimetable.png>)

+### Future Development Items

+- Migrate to NextJS app router
+- Use NextJS API route to make API calls rather than the pages themselves

 ## Available Scripts